Team briefing and insured gardening company van in the background

 Risk assessment is the framework that ties together insurance, training and PPE.
 Our standard risk assessment process follows clear stages: identify hazards, assess who might be harmed and how, evaluate and implement control measures, record findings, and review regularly.
 These assessments are task-specific and site-specific, and they are retained with job documentation for audit and claim inquiries.

-Final inspection of a landscaped garden by insured gardeners in Chessington Typical hazards we assess include uneven ground, overhead power lines, hidden services, public footpaths, and client-owned decorative features.
+The image shows a smiling man in a light blue shirt and beige apron working in an outdoor garden, surrounded by lush green plants and shrubs.
+He appears to be tending to a dense bed of small, leafy plants, possibly herbs or vegetables, with some small red berries visible among the foliage.
+The garden features a well-maintained lawn area with vibrant green grass, bordered by wooden edging or planting beds.
+In the background, there are taller trees and structured garden elements, suggesting a landscaped outdoor space in a residential or community garden setting near Chessington, within the postal area of KT.
+The weather appears clear and bright, providing natural light that highlights the healthy, thriving plants.
+This scene exemplifies attentive garden maintenance typical of professional gardening services provided by Gardening Chessington, focusing on outdoor plant care and landscape upkeep in a tidy, natural environment.
+Typical hazards we assess include uneven ground, overhead power lines, hidden services, public footpaths, and client-owned decorative features.
 For more complex projects such as significant landscaping, path construction or tree works, we complete additional method statements that set out sequence, equipment, exclusion zones and emergency arrangements.
 This documentation is important not only to reduce risk but to demonstrate to insurers that an insured gardening company has taken proportionate steps to prevent incidents.

 We also maintain incident and near-miss reporting processes so lessons are learned and controls improved.
 In the event of an insured claim, our incident files, training logs and risk assessments enable a prompt, professional response and smooth interaction with insurers.
 This helps protect clients from protracted disputes, while preserving the reputation and continuity of service of Gardening Chessington as a trusted, insured provider.